 - Place the Cheshire in the focuser while looking in the primary mirror at the reflection of its face.

-- Adjust the adjustment screws on the primary mirror so that the reflection can be shifted all the way to the center.
+- Adjust the adjustment screws on the primary mirror so the reflection can be shifted to the center.

 - Three adjustment screws or pairs of pull-push settings are found on most mirrors.
 Only use two of them.
-Only use the third screw if the first two screws have failed to assist you to collimate the telescope.
+Only use the third screw if the first two screws have failed to assist you in collimating the telescope.

 - Because the secondary mirror is slightly out of sync, the Cheshire eyepiece will not always be properly centered in the shadow of the secondary mirror; nonetheless, this isn’t a problem (via Sky and Telescope).

 This method of telescope collimation is quite quick, but you will require a laser collimator.
-This is inserted into the focuser of the telescope, which produces a beam.
+This is inserted into the telescope’s focuser, which produces a beam.
 If the beam fails to hit the secondary mirror, the telescope is out of sync and requires collimation.
-You’ll need to direct the beam to a wall in order to make modifications.
+You’ll need to direct the beam to a wall to make modifications.

 This is how you do it: